Safely observe the Sun :

-What You Will See: NASA Total Solar Eclipse Information.
+What You Will See: NASA Solar Eclipse Information.

 A detailed list of places, precise times, maximum obscuration and animations showing what you can expect to see can be found on www.eclipse.org.uk.

-Solar eclipse glasses will be vital to provide safe direct solar viewing of the Total Solar Eclipse on Monday 21 August 2017.
+Solar eclipse glasses will be vital to provide safe direct solar viewing of the Annular Solar Eclipse on Monday 10 June 2021.

-These solar eclipse glasses are ISO and CE approved and independently tested for safe direct solar viewing.
+These solar eclipse glasses are ISO & CE approved and independently tested for safe direct solar viewing.

 They have explicit usage information printed on the rear to aid safety.